Prolost Watches

 The more information you add about your watch collection, the more enjoyment and insight Prolost Watches brings.
 You can get as detailed as you want, down to reference numbers and lug widths, but the key data points for each watch are:

-With just this information, Prolost Watches can start showing you some fun and revealing analyses.
+With just this information, Prolost Watches can help you fill in the blanks, and start showing you some fun and revealing analyses.

 Let the Robot Do Your Homework

-Prolost Watches can track every imaginable detail of a watch, from lug width to depth rating to power reserve.
-Entering all these data would be tedious — if Prolost Watches didn’t do it for you.
+Prolost Watches can track every imaginable detail of a watch, from case material to depth rating to power reserve.
+Entering all these data could get tedious — if Prolost Watches didn’t do it for you.

 If you’re cool with it, Prolost Watches will look up the technical specifications of your watch for you, and use private, on-device AI to match it to the right fields.